Sushant319/Sushant319/README.md

-- 👋 Hi, I’m @Sushant
+# 👋 Hi, I’m @Sushant
 - 👀 I’m interested in Data Analysis/Data Science
-- 🌱 I’m currently learning Data
+- 🌱 I’m learning on Artifical intillegence
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 Reach me at  salunkhesushant4@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 Sushant319/Sushant319 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.